 And digitization has had a huge impact on processes in business, with key concepts including smart factories, big data, mobile solutions and IT security, to name but a few.

-of German IT companies are based in Bavaria
+40 per cent of German IT companies are based in Bavaria

 The quality of Bavaria as an ICT location has been confirmed internationally.
 Not only did Microsoft founder Bill Gates once praise Bavaria as the “high-tech Mecca” of Europe – a study by the European Commission has now named Munich Europe's top ICT location, ahead of even London and Paris.

 Companies enjoy success wherever the conditions are right